 - ✓ Kindergarten students must have attained the age of five years old by Sept.
-30 to attend - ✓ First-grade students must have attained the age of six years old and demonstrate proof of completing kindergarten at a public, statelicensed private, state-exempt private, or approved homeschool program.

-- ✔ Demonstrate proof of completing kindergarten and promotion to first grade while being a resident of another state in compliance with the age and entrance requirements of that state.
+30 to attend - ✓ First-grade students must have attained the age of six years old and demonstrate proof of completing kindergarten at a public, statelicensed private, state-exempt private, or approved homeschool program. - ✔ Demonstrate proof of completing kindergarten and promotion to first grade while being a resident of another state in compliance with the age and entrance requirements of that state.
 Proof must be verified through a report card issued by the last out-of-state public or private kindergarten. - ✓ Second-grade students must have attained the age of seven years old and demonstrate proof of completing kindergarten and first grade at a public, state-licensed private, state-exempt private, or approved homeschool program.

-do not meet the entrance requirements will be placed in kindergarten.
+Children who have attained the age of six who do not meet the entrance requirements will be placed in kindergarten.